 While Consumer Reports has long provided in-depth car-buying advice, subscribers have been on their own in finding dealerships that they want to work with and doing their own price negotiations.
-The Consumer Reports Build & Buy Report is intended to help make car buying easier, with less hassle and anxiety.
+The Consumer Reports Build & Buy Car Buying Service is intended to help make car buying easier, with less hassle and anxiety.
 The program also helps Consumer Reports further its ongoing work and mission, because TrueCar pays us a flat fee for each vehicle sold through the program.
 Consumer Reports has no direct contact or any financial relationship with any dealerships.
 For more details, see "What is TrueCar and what is its relationship to Consumer Reports?"

 What are the advantages of using the Build & Buy program?